4 best practices in (re)structuring campaigns

 - Keyword data disappears: It will become increasingly difficult to create new ad groups based on new search terms as Google provides less and less insight into your search term data.

 Maximizing machine learning results

 Finally, I like to update you about a completely new method: the Hagakure method.
 This is a method that aims to maximize the results of the machine learning algorithms.
-We have not yet been able to test this method, but of course we will give our vision on this as soon as more is known about it.
+Learn all about this new structure via the Hagakure webinar I gave.

 No holy grail in Google Ads Campaign structure, but best practices

 Certain advantages will outweigh disadvantages for one advertiser or another.
 There is therefore no one ultimate structure that works best for all advertisers and sometimes actually combining campaign structures works best.
 That way, you retain more control where it is necessary, and you create more space for impressions where possible.

 Due to the high relevance and the developments in the field of automation, you will find that the IBAG structure is increasingly being chosen.
 The SKAG structure, on the other hand, can be of interest to larger advertisers who want to control broad keywords that bring up a lot of irrelevant search terms.

 Marketers who use the IBAG or SKAG structure often also use a PCC management tool or search automation software and cannot do without it.
 With a text ads macro, for example, you can easily create Google Text Ads in any desired structure, and you can put different ad strategies in the same campaign without creating a lot of time.
 The ads remain up to date based on links with the feed.

 Finally, it is advisable to carefully test a new campaign structure before you (re) structure your account.
 Do you advertise in multiple countries?
 First test the structure in one country and let the test run for at least a few weeks.
 This way you have sufficient data to assess the performance.